Seeing through the smoke

 a man and a lie.

-I look at the valleys down
+I look at the valleys down his face

-about a man and a bottle of lye.
+and hear about a man and a bottle of lye.

 He offers me his bottle.